 8 activities to keep your brain sharp

-It’s a fact of life that sometimes we forget things, no matter what our age.
-But as we get older, our brain’s volume gradually shrinks.
-When this occurs, nerve cells in our brain can lose connections with one another and blood flow can slow, resulting in the differences in cognitive function you may be noticing as you age.
+It’s a fact of life that sometimes we forget things, no matter our age.
+But as we get older, our brain’s capacity to hold memory gradually shrinks.
+When this occurs, nerve cells in our brain can lose connections with one another and blood flow can slow, resulting in some changes to our cognitive function as we age.
 However, it’s comforting to know that significant memory loss is not a normal part of getting older, and there are several things you can do to stop that from happening.

 Here are eight activities to keep your brain sharp:

 According to Alzheimer's Association, a higher level of education is associated with better mental functioning in old age.
 The theory is that people with more years of formal learning have built up “cognitive reserve”, which is the brain’s ability to use connections between nerve cells.

 While for most of us, the opportunity for higher education may be long gone, it’s never too late to learn something new.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.

 Learn an IT skill such as how to use Instagram or call friends and family using video chat; join a book group, play chess or bridge, learn a new language, write your life story, do crosswords, Sudoku or jigsaw puzzles, take a class, pursue music or art or design a new garden layout.